Netherlands flag

 Public pathway entries are limited; verify official portals directly.

 Focus cities: Amsterdam, Rotterdam, Utrecht.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Local reality: In Amsterdam, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats